xrettle/WFGY/TensionUniverse/BlackHole/Q102_home_bias_in_portfolios.md

 ### 5.1 World T: friction aligned portfolios

-World T represents a world in which home bias is mostly explained by information and institutional frictions captured in Q102’s observables.
+World T represents a world in which home bias is mostly explained by information and institutional frictions captured in Q102’s observables and encoding class.

 Characteristics: